hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 This page describes seven subsequent delivery reports for the citizen Børge Mogensen.
-For each delivery report the story is told (in Danish), the FSB documentation is listed, and the reporting example is given.
+For each delivery report the story is told (in Danish), the FFB documentation is listed, and the reporting example is given.

 ### 1st encounter / First documentation phase / phase – Case opening